CEO Eddie Loewen Talks Player Development, Why Training in Germany is So Beneficial

 Related Article: Eddie Loewen on Raising the Level of the Game

-What do the players say about Eddie Loewen and going on a GFL soccer trip to Germany?
+What do the players say about Eddie Loewen and going on a soccer trip to Germany?

-“My Trips to Germany with GFL Soccer helped me see the standard of play that I have to be at — to play at a higher level,” said Adam Hassan — DC United U17.
+“My Trips to Germany with Eddie helped me see the standard of play that I have to be at — to play at a higher level,” said Adam Hassan — DC United U17.

 “When I had my trials with TSV 1860 Munich and Fortuna Duesseldorf, I realized that my counterparts in Germany put emphasis on every little detail, such as nutrition and being very attentive during the training sessions … every session was a hard competition among the players because each player had to prove themselves to the coach in order to make the roster for the weekends game. “

-From the GFL experience, Hassan realized that he had all the tools to play at their level, but needed to become quicker and stronger to play center back for a top Development Academy.
+Hassan realized that he had all the tools to play at their level, but needed to become quicker and stronger to play center back.

 “I learned that you need a lot of grit and tenacity to be successful on this level.”

-Beau Taillefer — TBU Rowdies U16 Boys Premier Boys said, “I want to thank Eddie Loewen and his GFL Soccer’s Coaching Staff.”
+Beau Taillefer — TBU Rowdies U16 Boys Premier Boys said, “I want to thank Eddie Loewen and his coaching staff.”

 “I needed someone to believe in me and push me, Eddie was that guy.”